 With increasing age, the following features change:

 (d) Developmental and behavioral manifestations:

 There have been very few studies on the MRI findings.
 However, pontine hypoplasia seems to be the most common feature.
-This is associated with other findings such as cerebellar hypoplasia and microcephaly as well as corpus callosum anomalies.
+This presentation is associated with other findings such as cerebellar hypoplasia and microcephaly as well as corpus callosum anomalies.
 Supratentorial abnormalities also have been observed.

 During the neonatal period, physical therapy should be started in the first week of life to help with any difficulty in swallowing and suction.
 Breastfeeding is still possible, and intensive care is rarely necessary.

 Physical therapy, psychomotricity, and speech therapy are suggested interventions for psychomotor and speech retardation.
 Patients often have sensorineural deafness; therefore, audiometric examinations should take place in all children.
 Other helpful treatments include surgery, a special diet, and healthy routines.

 Families should be involved in the care of the patient.
 They should receive information about the disease and available support groups.